 Type the new name for the category in the Name text box and then type the new slug in the Slug text box.

-Slug refers to the word(s) used in the Web address for the specific category.
-For example, the Books category has a Web address of http://yourdomain.com/category/books.
+Slug refers to the word(s) used in the web address for the specific category.
+For example, the Books category has a web address of

-If you change the slug to Books I Like, the Web address is http://yourdomain.com/category/books-i-like.
+If you change the slug to Books I Like, the web address is

 Choose a parent category from the Parent drop-down list.

 If you want this category to be a main category, not a subcategory, choose None.

 Type a description of the category in the Description text box.

 Use this description to remind yourself what your category is about.
 Some WordPress themes display the category description on your site, which can be helpful for your visitors.
 You’ll know whether your theme is coded in this way if your site displays the category description on the category page(s).